akbiggs/vods2/README.md

 python3 -m flask export-csv
 ```

-On the production site to get the new VODs, I pull the changes to
+On the production site to get the new VODs, changes are pulled to
-`data/vods.csv` and then run:
+`data/vods.csv` and then the CSV is ingested with:

 ```sh
 python3 -m flask ingest-csv